Wings of a Ragtag Quest

 designed by Sarah Bodine

-published in Textile: the journal of cloth & culture
+published in volume 16 issue 1 Textile: the journal of cloth & culture

 As so many projects do, Wings of a Ragtag Quest started in one place and ends in another.
 Editor Patricia Malarcher candidly explains the project “began as an earnest scholarly effort to find and document traditional appliqué that was still being made around the world.
 It ended with a motley array of writings: a few completed chapters by the author, a random assortment of field notes based on encounters with appliqué makers, contributions from others assigned to continue the search when Nell’s declining health forbade further travel.” (pp. 6 book 1) Twelve illustrated booklets based on a range of photographic research and writing collected from the early 1970s through to the late 1990s record American artist Nell Sonnemann’s global search for appliqué.
 Presented as an artist’s book complete with an appliqué front cover, the project is housed in a grey archival box reminiscent of a miniature filing cabinet that evokes the informal handwritten notes, receipts and recordings that inform its content.